Trailblazing Women Who Soared in Aviation History

 Amelia Earhart

-Amelia Earhart is one of the most iconic figures in aviation.
-Born in 1897 in Kansas, Earhart developed a passion for flying at a young age.
-She became the first woman to fly solo across the Atlantic Ocean in 1932.
-Her flight from Newfoundland to Ireland took 15 hours and 18 minutes, solidifying her status as an aviation pioneer.
+You can’t start this conversation anywhere else.
+Amelia Earhart, born in 1897 in Kansas, became the first woman to fly solo across the Atlantic Ocean in 1932.
+Her flight from Newfoundland to Ireland took 15 hours and 18 minutes, and she battled ice on her wings and a cracked exhaust manifold the entire way.
+Most people would’ve turned back.
+She didn’t.

 Harriet Quimby

-Harriet Quimby was the first American woman to earn a pilot’s license, receiving hers from the Aero Club of America in 1911.
-Born in Michigan in 1875, Quimby was also a successful journalist and screenwriter.
-She was known for her daring flights and became the first woman to fly across the English Channel in 1912.
+Harriet Quimby earned the first pilot’s license issued to an American woman, receiving it from the Aero Club of America in 1911.
+Born in Michigan in 1875, she was also a successful journalist and screenwriter before she ever touched an aircraft.
+In 1912, she became the first woman to fly across the English Channel.

 Bessie Coleman

-Coleman performed as a stunt pilot, thrilling crowds with her aerial acrobatics.
-She used her platform to speak out against racial discrimination and encouraged others to follow in her footsteps.
-Sadly, she died in a plane crash in 1926, but her legacy continues to inspire.
+Coleman returned to the US and built a career as a stunt pilot, wowing crowds with aerial acrobatics.
+She openly spoke against racial discrimination and encouraged others to follow her path.
+She died in a plane crash in 1926 at age 34, but the barriers she shattered stayed shattered.
+Every Black pilot who came after her walked through doors she kicked open.

 Jacqueline Cochran

-Jacqueline Cochran was a pioneering aviator known for her speed records.
-Born in Florida in 1906, she learned to fly in the 1930s.
-Cochran became the first woman to break the sound barrier in 1953.
-Throughout her career, she set numerous records for speed, distance, and altitude.
+Jacqueline Cochran was built different, as the kids say.
+Born in Florida in 1906, she learned to fly in the 1930s and became the first woman to break the sound barrier in 1953.
+Throughout her career, she set records for speed, distance, and altitude that stood for years.
+I’ve read that she was fiercely competitive and absolutely fearless in the cockpit.

-During World War II, Cochran played a crucial role in the Women Airforce Service Pilots (WASP) program, which trained female pilots to fly military aircraft.
-Her leadership and advocacy efforts were instrumental in opening doors for women in both civilian and military aviation.
+During World War II, Cochran was instrumental in creating the Women Airforce Service Pilots (WASP) program.
+She trained female pilots to fly military aircraft, freeing up male pilots for combat.
+The WASP flew over 60 million miles during the war.
+Cochran’s leadership opened doors for women in both civilian and military aviation that have stayed open ever since.

 Willa Brown

-Willa Brown was another trailblazer in aviation.
-Born in Kentucky in 1906, she became the first African American woman in the United States to earn a commercial pilot’s license in 1938.
-Brown co-founded the National Airmen’s Association of America, advocating for African Americans in aviation.
+Willa Brown, born in Kentucky in 1906, became the first African American woman in the United States to earn a commercial pilot’s license in 1938.
+She co-founded the National Airmen’s Association of America, which advocated for African Americans in aviation at a time when the military was still segregated.

 Pancho Barnes

-Florence Lowe Pancho Barnes was a colorful figure in aviation history.
-Born in California in 1901, she learned to fly in the 1920s.
-Barnes set a women’s air speed record in 1930, breaking Amelia Earhart’s previous record.
-She was known for her adventurous spirit and daring flights.
+Florence “Pancho” Barnes was exactly as wild as her nickname suggests.
+Born in California in 1901, she learned to fly in the 1920s and promptly set a women’s air speed record in 1930, breaking Amelia Earhart’s previous mark.
+Barnes was known for her adventurous spirit, her colorful language, and her absolute refusal to conform to expectations.

 Ann Baumgartner Carl